gantry/docs/pages/01.gantry5/05.advanced/06.file-overrides/docs.md

 When creating custom files, you should always keep these files in your `custom` directory.
 If you place overridden files or edit existing ones outside of this directory path, you run the risk of losing these customizations when the Gantry-powered theme, or the Gantry framework, is updated.

 !
 In this and other parts of documentation `THEME_DIR` refers to the primary theme directory.
 In Joomla using the **Hydrogen** template, the true directory path would be `/templates/g5_hydrogen/` with the user's `custom` directory path being `/templates/g5_hydrogen/custom`.
 In WordPress, the true directory path would be `/wp-content/themes/g5_hydrogen/` with the user's `custom` directory being `/wp-content/themes/g5_hydrogen/custom`.
-Grav is slightly different in that while the true directory path would be `/user/themes/g5_hydrogen/`, any custom content should go to `/user/data/gantry5/themes/g5_hydrogen/`.
+Grav is slightly different in that while the true directory path would be `/user/themes/g5_hydrogen/`, any custom files should placed into the following directory path `/user/data/gantry5/themes/g5_hydrogen/` (do not add `/custom/` folder in this case).

 ## Gantry Directory Structure